ReneBorjaJr/SQL_HW1/README.md

 -- Right-Joins
 -- Returns all rows from the right table, and the matched rows from the left table.
--- If no match is found, NULL values are returned for columns from the left table. mysql> SELECT *
+-- If no match is found, NULL values are returned for columns from the left table.
+-- ANALOGY:
+-- You check your gift list and ensure that every gift has a corresponding guest who is bringing it.
+-- If a gift does not have a corresponding guest, you note it as unknown (NULL).

+mysql> SELECT *
     -> FROM transactions RIGHT JOIN customers
     -> ON transactions.customer_id = customers.customer_id;